zzamboni/zzamboni.org/content/post/just-enough-lua-to-be-productive-in-hammerspoon-part2.md

 {{% tip %}}

-Hammerspoon does auto-loading of all the modules under the `hs` namespace the first time you use them.
-For example, when you use {{< hsapi "hs.application" >}} for the first time, you will see a message in the console:
+Hammerspoon automatically loads any modules under the `hs` namespace the first time you use them.
+For example, when you use {{< hsapi "hs.application" >}} for the first time, you will see a message in the
+console:

 ```lua
 > hs.application.get("Terminal")